brandonviaje/Student-Performance-Wellness-Analysis/README.md

 # High Achieving Students: EDA on Stress, Sleep, Social Life, and Physical Activity

-This project is an Exploratory Data Analysis (EDA) focused on understanding how high-achieving students manage stress, maintain a social life, get enough sleep, and stay physically active.
+This project is an Exploratory Data Analysis focused on understanding how high-achieving students manage stress, maintain a social life, get enough sleep, and stay physically active.
 The analysis follows a structured EDA process using **Jupyter Notebook** and Python libraries.

 ## 📊 Objective